This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 FROMto find the table.Execute

-WHEREto specify the constraint conditions.Execute
+WHEREto specify the constraints.Execute

-HAVINGto filter the grouped results.Execute
+HAVINGto filter the results of the groups.Execute

 SELECT.Execute